viky-ai/website/doc/tutorials/getting-started-part-1/index.md

 ---
 layout: doc
 title: "Getting started - Part 1"
-description: "This guide teaches you how to extract a French postal addresses from a text in a structured way with viky.ai."
+description: "This guide teaches you how to extract a French postal addresses from a text in a structured way with viky.ai - Part 1"
 image: site_assets/img/social.jpg
 order: 1
 ---